Project

 String#before and String#after

-Added by kke (Kimmo Lehto) almost 5 years ago.
-Updated over 4 years ago.
+Added by kke (Kimmo Lehto) over 5 years ago.
+Updated about 5 years ago.

 Status: